PengfeiWei-NWPU/TBQ-for-Bayesian-Model-Inference/README.md

 Credible intervals of model evidence:0.0119  0.0124
 Reference value of the model evidence： 0.01200019

-, and also store the produced MCMC samples of each stage in the file "MCSampCase1.xlsx" and the generated training samples in the file "TtrainCase1.xlsx".
+The code also store the produced MCMC samples of each stage in the file "MCSampCase1.xlsx" and the generated training samples in the file "TtrainCase1.xlsx".
 It also produces the estimated (intermediate) posterior density of each tempering stage, together with the reference posterior density as well as the absolute error as follows.
 ![untitled](https://github.com/user-attachments/assets/860cd569-5e55-4840-bf7c-07a7e3578598)